 Why would anyone use WordPress to publish a landing page for their app?
-Well, I’d say that a lot of it comes down to the fact that you can do a considerable amount of customization to your site.
-And, if you ever decide to publish a desktop/browser app – you’ll have an established foundation without having to find a new platform.
+Well, I’d say that a lot of it comes down to the fact that you can customize your site considerably.
+And, if you ever decide to publish a desktop/browser app – you’ll have an established foundation without needing to find a new platform.

 But, more importantly, with WordPress – you can start building a brand around your mobile app from day one.
 Specifically, you have the option to do things like content marketing, but also the ability to build multiple landing pages at once.
-It’s not uncommon for a mobile app to pivot into a SaaS product once the branding of the app is finished.
+It’s not uncommon for a mobile app to pivot into a SaaS product once the app’s branding is finished.

-In terms of features, the most important elements for a mobile app landing page are sections that describe what your app is about.
-Which is also the focal point of focus for this collection of WordPress mobile app themes.
-Especially in this modern era of web design trends, it goes a long way to have unique features that present your app in a professional manner.
+In terms of features, the most important elements for a mobile app landing page are sections that describe what your app is about, which is also the focal point of focus for this collection of WordPress mobile app themes.
+Especially in this modern era of web design trends, it goes a long way to have unique features that professionally present your app.

 Mobile app landing pages – example designs